AndreySinelnikov/Solutions/Jira/Using both Scrum and Kanban boards for a project.md

 ### SOLUTION:

 When creating Jira project, choose Company-managed Scrum template.

-_(In fact, always choose Company-managed, Team-managed is useless)._
+_(In fact, always choose Company-managed, Team-managed is useless.
+If you're on a free subscription, anyone you invite will have admin rights on your projects anyway.)_

 Then, in Planning menu, click current board name and select "Create board" in the dropdown menu.
 Select a Kanban template and name it.